-J. Faculty who produce electronic course materials for multiple-class sections shall submit those materials to the university’s ad-hoc reviews.
-These reviews will be made up of (1) the provost, of (2) the faculty’s respective dean, and of (3) the faculty’s respective chair.
-However, should one or more of members feel inadequate to the review, or should one or more of them foresee conflicts of interest, the provost may reconstitute the review and/or call in outside specialists.
-All reviews, in the end, must be unanimous in their endorsements of the course materials’ focus, scope, and rigor.
+I. The University shall create a coursebook selection committee to review course materials under the circumstances listed below.
+This committee will be constituted on an ad hoc basis by the provost and shall include individuals competent to review the materials and who are free from real or apparent conflicts of interest.
+Generally, the review committee should also include the faculty’s respective dean and the faculty’s respective chair.
+All reviews, in the end, must be unanimous in their endorsements of the course materials’ quality, focus, scope, and rigor.

+Such reviews will be required under circumstances where:

+Faculty member(s) create course materials for use in multiple-class sections.

+Faculty transfer ownership of materials to the University but seek to require the use of those materials at the University, or

+The University owns course materials and stands to benefit financially from the sale of course materials to students.

+Other conflicts of interest arise that warrant further review of course material selection, as deemed necessary by the dean over that area and the provost.

-K. The university encourages faculty to produce course materials for the student market and to profit thereby.
+J. The University encourages faculty to produce course materials for the student market However, in order to avoid conflicts of interest:

+No course materials may be required where the faculty member of the course, or immediate family member of the faculty member, will receive any financial benefit, directly or indirectly, from the sale of the course materials.

+No course materials may be required in any course where any WSU faculty member, or immediate family member of any WSU faculty member, will receive any financial benefit, directly or indirectly, from the sale of the course materials.

+No course materials may be required in any course where any faculty member has had influence on the decision making process regarding course material selection and the faculty member, or immediate family member of the faculty member, will receive any financial benefit, either directly or indirectly, from the sale of the course materials.

 Note that by proposing these options in this manner, no opinion is given as to which method is preferable to avoid the conflict of interest.
 Option 3 is more akin to the current practice of the institution.
 Options 2 and 3 seem to have been options considered in the previous version of the policy (see deleted text below).
 Any or all of the options may be selected by the institution.
 It is recognized that the options overlap to some extent and option 1 may not be needed to be spelled out if the institution decides option 2 is appropriate, since option 2 would cover option 1 as well.
 The intent is to provide language that may be used, but it is understood that the institution must still make a decision of which options are preferred.

-At the same time, however, WSU elects to follow the American Association of University Professors (A.A.U.P.), whose “Statement on Professional Ethics” advises faculty to refrain from profiting at the expense of their home student bodies (see appendix below).
-WSU’s faculty shall not therefore profit personally from the sales of their course materials, neither from sales to their own students, nor from sales when faculty have had parts in deciding which course materials other students may eventually use.

-Nevertheless, WSU’s faculty shall retain their discretion in how and where they may divest themselves of the profits from their course materials.
-Faculty may divert those funds into any of the university’s accounts that directly educate and/or serve students.
-Examples include scholarships, campus cultural events, and engaged-learning activities, etc. Faculty may also choose to let the proceeds from their course materials accrue in their departmental accounts—provided those funds directly support the students’ classwork and/or activities.
-If, having collaborated in the production of course materials, two or more faculty may elect to split the proceeds from their course materials among their respective departments—again, provided that their choice of accounts will clearly support the students’ classwork and/or activities.

-As a show of good faith, faculty to whom this policy applies shall include statements in their syllabi that describe how they have elected to distribute the proceeds from the sales of their course materials.

-Appendix
+For purposes of this policy, faculty members are not considered to be receiving a financial benefit, directly or indirectly, where faculty members donate all financial benefits that would otherwise be received due to making course materials required in a course to a charitable cause.
+Where the charitable cause chosen is the University, the University shall only permit the donation of funds to the department of the faculty member where the donation is designated for purposes directly supporting students’ classwork and/or activities, and the donation will only tangentially benefit the specific faculty member making the donation.

+This section J applies to all faculty members involved where more than one faculty member created or receives financial benefit from the production of course materials.